Links on Android Authority may earn us a commission. Learn more.

 Check out a few Xiaomi Mi Band 6 alternatives you should consider below.
 For a more comprehensive list, check out our dedicated post by clicking here.

 - Fitbit Inspire 2: Think of the Fitbit Inspire 2 as a Fitbit Charge 4 “Lite.”
-It’s a good fitness tracker, health tracker, and sleep tracker and offers 10-day battery life.
-The Fitbit app is also much better than Xiaomi Wear.
+It’s a good fitness tracker, health tracker, and sleep tracker and offers a 10-day battery life.
+The Fitbit app is also much better than Mi Fitness.
 It’s more expensive, but you will also get year-long access to Fitbit Premium for free (usually $10 per month).
 Check out our full review of the Fitbit Inspire 2 here.

 - Huami Amazfit Band 5: Huami’s Amazfit Band 5 is essentially a Xiaomi Mi Band 5 clone with blood oxygen monitoring and Amazon Alexa support.
 If you’re looking for a smartwatch-like form factor, the Amazfit Bip U is also worth considering.